Tuzistra XR (Oral)

 Codeine polistirex is a narcotic cough suppressant.
 It acts directly on the cough center in the brain to prevent a cough.
 Chlorpheniramine polistirex is an antihistamine that treats or prevents the symptoms of an allergy.

 When codeine polistirex is used for a long time, it may become habit-forming.
 This could cause mental or physical dependence.
 Physical dependence may lead to unwanted withdrawal effects if codeine is stopped suddenly.
+However, severe withdrawal side effects can usually be prevented by gradually reducing the dose over a period of time before treatment is stopped completely.
 Talk to your doctor if you have questions.

 This medicine is available only with your doctor's prescription.